haitike/haibot/README.md

 A simple Telegram bot written in Python with some useful commands.
-You can run the bot using a polling loop, or with a webhook and Flask.
+You can run the bot using a polling loop or with a webhook.

 Compability:
 - Python 2